PlumpMath/garden-ddd-python3/readme.md

 kivy.ddd
 ========

+Changes in python3 version
+* (2015-04-10) changed vertex_format tuples from string,int,string to bytestring,int,string
+* (2015-04-10) Ran 2to3.py

 ddd is a set of widgets and tools to display 3d meshes in a kivy program.
 It can load simple .obj+mtl files on its own, but deffer to the assimp lib to do the heavy work of loading numerous formats and fixing